iamagarre/BadExclusions/README.md

 # Requirements
 The tool was developed using Visual Studio Community 2022.
 You also need to install dirent.h library to be able to compile the code.

-# Update November 2023
-Added a function to use a txt file that contains a list of folders to create and check for exclusions.

-# Update July 2023
-I did a small update of the tool to fix issues with some AV/EDR.

 # Microfot Defender Demo
 https://github.com/iamagarre/BadExclusions/assets/89855208/e2a8579c-a590-4d9a-8429-c290447423f8